 - Liveleak‘s releasing of photos of the bodies in the crash.
 (Graphic)

-- Walker’s family and friends holding a funeral for the actor after his body was cremated.
+- Walker’s family and friends held a funeral for the actor after his body was cremated.

-The blurry photos used by conspiracy theorists amount to little more than a Rorschach test which is cited as “proof” that Paul Walker did not die on November 30.
+Blurry photos and perceived inconsistencies of official reports used by conspiracy theorists amount to little more than a Rorschach test which is cited as “proof” that Paul Walker did not die on November 30, 2013.
+Citing numerology and vaguely similar cartoon plots pale in comparison to the actual evidence that Paul Walker did in fact die.

 If we are to believe that Paul Walker faked his death, then we must believe that Walker, his family, his friends, the cast of Fast & Furious, firefighters, the Los Angeles Department of Public Health, and the coroner’s office all conspired so that an actor could fake his death.
 We must also believe that all of these people would knowingly cause distress to the fans of Paul Walker – for reasons unknown.